kirkins/Claudia-AIML-Bot/README.md

+See https://github.com/kirkins/Claudia-AIML-Bot-2 for new version buiilt from scratch.

 # Claudia AIML Bot

 A node.js app using Claudia.
 Allows users to chat with a bot on facebook.
 Edit `aiml/bot.aiml` to change responses.